ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-adfs/guide.en-asia.md

 > [!primary]
 >
-> In order for a service provider (i.e. your OVHcloud account) to perform an SSO connection with an identity provider (i.e. your ADFS), the essential part is to establish a mutual trust relationship.
+> In order for a service provider (i.e. your OVHcloud account) to perform an SSO connection with an identity provider (i.e. your AD FS), the essential part is to establish a mutual trust relationship.
 >

-### Establishing ADFS trust
+### Establishing AD FS trust

-Your ADFS acts as your identity provider.
+Your AD FS acts as your identity provider.
 Authentication requests by your OVHcloud account will only be accepted if it is declared as a trusted party first.

 In the Active Directory context, this means adding it as `Relying Party Trust`.